akouk/random-key-value-pair-generator/README.md

 #Output Data Format

 The generated JSON objects will be written to a file called "dataToIndex.txt" in the same directory as the code file.
 Each JSON object will be on its own line.

+Notes

+- If a key-value pair is nested, the value will be a JSON object with its own set of key-value pairs.
+- Keys at the root level must be unique.
+If a key appears more than once at the root level, it will be suffixed with an increasing integer starting from 0.